-In overall 99% understand and can speak Czech language thanks to Slovak and Czech Republic being one country called Czechoslovakia which was canceled in 1993.
+Overall 99% understand and can speak the Czech language thanks to Slovak and Czech Republic being one country called Czechoslovakia which was canceled in 1993.
 Most of the kids watch cartoons and TV shows in Czech dubbing from an early age.

-In the year 2011- 80,7% of inhabitants speaks Slovak, 8,5% speaks Hungarian, 2% speaks Gypsy language and 1,8% speaks other languages (Polish, Ukrainian etc.) These numbers represent people that have those languages as their mother language.
+In the year 2011- 80,7% of inhabitants speak Slovak, 8,5% speak Hungarian, 2% speak Gypsy language and 1,8% speak other languages (Polish, Ukrainian, etc.) These numbers represent people that have those languages as their mother language.

 Of course, this is a rather simplistic viewpoint; there are young people who do not speak English or any other language, and older people who speak four or more languages; it all depends on the circumstances of everyone’s life and their willingness to learn languages.

 In those days, it was a luxury, not a requirement.
 But the overall situation is improving, and the number of English-speaking people is increasing every year.